tal2k4xj/Watson-Q-Learning/README.md

-# Prerequisite

-Register to IBM Cloud: https://ibm.biz/BdqMxJ

-# Step 1 : Create Jupyter Notebook on Watson
+# Create Jupyter Notebook with Watson Studio

 To be able to create online Jupyter Notebook we will need to access Watson service that will provide us the environment, For this we will use Watson Studio service.
 Go to: https://cloud.ibm.com/catalog/services/watson-studio